statmike/Resampling-Methods-in-SAS-Viya/readme.md

     resample.doubleBootstrap /
       intable="string"
-      bss=integer
+      B=integer

 Parameter Descriptions

     intable="string"
       required
-      specifies the name of the table to sample from in cas bss=integer
+      specifies the name of the table to sample from in cas B=integer
-      not required
+      required
-      default=10
-      Specifies the number of bootstrap resamples to take per threadid in the cas environment.
+      Specifies the desired number of bootstrap resamples.
+Will look at the number of threads (_nthreads_) in the environment and set the value of bss (resamples per _threadid_) to ensure the final number of bootstrap resamples is >=B.
-      The number of double-bootstrap resamples per bootstrap resample will be: bss multiplied by the number of threads in the cas environment
+      The number of double-bootstrap resamples per bootstrap resample will be the same as the number of bootstap resamples.
+For example: if B=100 and _nthreads_=32 then the actual number of bootstrap resamples will be 4*32=128 (4 per _threadid_) and the number of double-bootstrap resamples will then be 128*128=16384.
-      If you run resample.bootstrap first then ensure you used the same value of bss.
+      If you run resample.bootstrap first then make sure you used the same value of B.
           If you don't run resample.bootstrap first then resample.doubleBootstrap will do it correctly.

 ```